lampepfl/progfun-wiki/CheatSheet.md

     object MyObject extends TopLevel:
       ...  // defines a singleton object.
 No other instance can be created
 ```
+Object in Scala are like classes, but for every object definition there is only one single instance.
+It is not possible to create instances of objects using new, instead you can just access the members (methods or fields) of an object using its name.

 To create a runnable application in Scala: